Morse-Bott cohomology from homological perturbation theory: Equivariant Theory

 \subsubsection{Independence of approximations}

-Assume there is another approximation $E'_n \to B'_n$ of the classifying space, we want to form a new sequence of approximation containing both $E'_n\to B'_n$ and $E_n\to B_n$ as final subsets.
+With another approximation $E'_n \to B'_n$ of the classifying space, we claim that we can form a new sequence of approximations containing both $E'_n\to B'_n$ and $E_n\to B_n$ as final subsets.
 As preparation, we state following two propositions, the proposition below is a simple application of obstruction theory. \begin{proposition} Let $Y\to X$ be a smooth fiber bundle, with fiber $F$ is $k$-connected, and $X$ is a $k$ dimensional manifold.
 Then there is a cross section for $Y\to X$, and any two cross sections are homotopic. \end{proposition} By this proposition, \cite[Proposition 1.1.1.]{guillemin2013supersymmetry} can be modified into the following. \begin{proposition} Let $E\to B$ be a $G$-principle bundle, with $E$ is $k$-connected.
-Then for any closed manifold $M$ with $\dim M\le k$, the principle bundles over $M$ are classified by $[M,B]$, i.e. the set of homotopy classes of maps from $M$ to $B$. \end{proposition} Therefore by the Definition \ref{appro} and Proposition \ref{principle}, there exists $n_1\in \N$, such that there is an equivariant map $E_1\to E'_{n_1}$.
-Moreover, there exists $m_1\in \N$, such that there is an equivariant map $E'_{n_1}\to E_{m_1}$ and the composition $E_1\to E'_{n_1}\to E_{m_1}$ is equivariant homotopic to $E_1\subset E_{m_1}$.
+Then for any closed manifold $M$ with $\dim M\le k$, the $G$-principle bundles over $M$ are classified by $[M,B]$, i.e.\ the set of homotopy classes of maps from $M$ to $B$. \end{proposition} Therefore by the Definition \ref{appro} and Proposition \ref{principle}, there exists $n_1\in \N$, such that there is an equivariant map $E_1\to E'_{n_1}$.
+Moreover, there exists $m_1\in \N$, such that there is an equivariant map $E'_{n_1}\to E_{m_1}$ and the composition $E_1\to E'_{n_1}\to E_{m_1}$ is equivariantly homotopic to $E_1\subset E_{m_1}$.
 We can keep applying this argument to get a directed system in the equivariant homotopy category of spaces,

 which is also compatible with the two approximations $\{E_{m_i}\}$ and $\{E'_{n_i}\}$ up to equivariant homotopy.
-Then Theorem \ref{s6-2} implies there is a well-defined inverse directed system in the homotopy category of cochain complex,
+Then Theorem \ref{s6-2} implies that there is a well-defined inverse directed system in the homotopy category of cochain complexes,

 Let $H$ denote the homotopy limit of \eqref{inverse}.
-Since both $BC^{\cC\times_G E'_{n_i}}$ and $BC^{\cC\times_G E_{m_i}}$ are final in the inverse directed systems above, thus we have
+Since both $\BC(\cC\times_G E'_{n_i})$ and $\BC(\cC\times_G E_{m_i})$ are final in the inverse directed systems above, thus we have

-Therefore the homotopy type of $BC_G$ is independent of the approximation, i.e. we have the following theorem. \begin{theorem} Let $\cC$ be an oriented flow category.
+Therefore the homotopy type of $\BC_G$ is independent of the approximation, i.e.\ we have the following theorem. \begin{theorem} Let $\cC$ be an oriented flow category.
 Assume the compact Lie group $G$ acts on $\cC$ and preserves the orientation.
-Then the homotopy type of the equivariant cochain complex $BC_G$ in Definition \ref{equico} is well-defined, i.e. independent of all the choices, in particular, the choice of the approximation $\{E_n\to B_n \}$. \end{theorem}
+Then the homotopy type of the equivariant cochain complex $\BC_G$ in Definition \ref{equico} is well-defined, i.e.\ independent of all the choices, in particular, the choice of the approximation $\{E_n\to B_n \}$. \end{theorem}